 Manufacturing Engineering programs prepare individuals to apply scientific and mathematical principles to the design, development, and implementation of manufacturing systems.
 Includes instruction in materials science and engineering, manufacturing processes, process engineering, assembly and product engineering, manufacturing systems design, and manufacturing competitiveness.

-If you’re thinking about majoring in Manufacturing Engineering, then you should consider these top colleges, including Northwestern University, Dunwoody College of Technology and Brigham Young University.
-Northwestern University is our best ranked institution for a degree in Manufacturing Engineering with 26 students graduating with this major annually at the Bachelors degree level.
+If you’re thinking about majoring in Manufacturing Engineering, then you should consider these top colleges, including Northwestern University, Brigham Young University and Dunwoody College of Technology.
+Northwestern University is our best ranked institution for a degree in Manufacturing Engineering with 25 students graduating with this major annually at the Bachelors degree level.
 Learn more about college options in the table below.

 For Manufacturing Engineering majors, some of the most in demand jobs include Industrial Engineers, Cost Estimators and Architectural and Engineering Managers.
 Not only that, Manufacturing Engineering graduates may land a top paying job, such as Architectural and Engineering Managers or Engineering Teachers, Postsecondary.